 The websites below give advice for mosquito bites in malaria affected countries.
 If unfortunate enough to get a mosquito bite on your affected arm, ( which has happened to me), either use steroid based insect cream or take an anti-histamine tablet.
 These bites can become infected and increase the risk of developing lymphoedema on your arm.
 If concerned get medical advice sooner rather than later.
 The following links give in-depth advice for flying and holidaying with lymphoedema – Lymphireland and National Lymphedema Network

-The usual care when sunbathing is required and remember skin is usually sensitive to the sun with chemotherapy.
-Irradiated skin can burn easily too – even with factor 50 on that area my skin burned so it is best to keep the area covered.
+Extra care when sunbathing is required and remember skin is usually sensitive to the sun with chemotherapy.
+The best advice is to stay in the shade and wear a high SPF.
+Irradiated skin can burn easily too – even with factor 50 on that area my skin burned so it is best to keep the area covered altogether.

 The hpsc – the health protection surveillance centre is the Irish equivalent which gives good general advice for all people travelling abroad